Financial planning tools and services to put you on the path to the future you want

-So let’s take a look at 5 reasons why your family is one of the biggest risks to your retirement security – and how you can continue to honor your commitments without jeopardizing your own financial future.
+So let’s take a look at five reasons why your family is one of the biggest risks to your retirement security and how you can continue to honor your commitments without jeopardizing your own financial future.

-The fact is, there are options for paying for college that just aren’t available for retirement, like taking out low-interest loans, earning scholarships, attending community college before transferring to a university, and work-study programs.
+The fact is, there are many options for students that need help paying for college: taking out low-interest loans, earning scholarships, and work-study programs.

-NOTE: The NewRetirement retirement planning calculator makes it easy for you to set different levels of expenses for different time periods in your life — so that you can see how well equipped you are to fund college.
+NewRetirement Planner enables you to predict expenses by category and vary your expenditure over time so that you can see how well equipped you are to fund college.
 (You could also just specify a one time expense for these costs.)

-Of course, helping launch your kids into adulthood is part of being a parent, but if you’re not careful – or the launch takes a few years longer than planned – it can have significant consequences later on.
+Of course, helping launch your kids into adulthood is part of being a parent.
+But if the launch takes a few years longer than planned, it can have significant consequences later on.

 To illustrate, say you’re paying $60 per month for Junior’s cell phone for five years after he leaves home, after which you have 22 years left until your retirement.
-According to NerdWallet’s calculator, that modest $60 per month will end up costing you $14,625.70 in retirement savings, assuming a 6% annual return on investments and annual compounding.
+According to NerdWallet’s calculator, that $60 per month can end up costing you approximately $14,625.70 in retirement savings (assuming a 6% annual return on investments and annual compounding).

-But of course, many parents are paying much, much more than $60 per month.
-Pew Research reports that as of 2016, 15% of 25- to 35-year old Millennials were living in their parents’ home.
-Some of those adult children simply never moved out from Hotel Mom & Dad, others are “boomerang” kids who moved back in with their parents after going out on their own at least once.
-Among those who had moved back in, the median estimated length of time spent living with parents was three years.
+But of course, many parents are paying more than $60 per month.
+Some adult children have never moved out from their parent’s house, and others are “boomerang” kids who moved back in with their parents after going out on their own at least once.

-What to Do?
 If you’re having a hard time retiring financial support of your adult children, it’s time to have some honest conversation about financial independence–both theirs and yours.
 Consider writing out a contract that states the length of time you’re willing to support an adult child while they look for a job and save up some money to go out on their own.

 And let your child know why you must limit your financial support.
 It may seem obvious to you that your financial resources are finite, but it may not have occurred to your child.